Details for Learning and Teaching through ICT

 - Currently offered by Alphacrucis: Yes

 The following courses are prerequisites:

 - EDU401 - Foundations in Christian Learning and Teaching or 40 credit points.

 This unit is offered as a part of the following awards:

-In this subject pre-service teachers will explore the ways in which new technologies can be used to support quality learning and teaching for Years K-6 based on relevant pedagogical approaches.
+In this subject students will explore the ways ICT skills can be embedded across the curriculum to support quality learning and teaching based on relevant pedagogical approaches for Years 7-12/Stages 4-6.
 It will provide pre-service teachers with an opportunity to understand the various discourses that inform teachers’ knowledge and pedagogical practices, as well as critically engaging with models of pedagogy.
 It will also consider the impact of technology in the classroom and society.
 Pre-service teachers will gain experience in using technology as a productivity tool and in the design and evaluation of learning resources.

 This course may be offered in the following formats

 - Distance/ Global Online

 - Unit of Work and Multimedia Presentation (40%)

 - References will include the most current curriculum requirements for schools.